 - On-going data hygiene

-To get high-quality data, you need data cleansing– a task that helps identify and fix inaccurate, incomplete, incorrect, and irrelevant data.
+To get high-quality data, you need a data cleansing tool that helps identify and fix inaccurate, incomplete, incorrect, and irrelevant data.

 Easier said than done though.
 Those new to data cleansing often use the basic “find and replace” or regex functions through text editors or spreadsheets, or create in-house algorithms.
 At Data Ladder, we’ve seen that in-house solutions typically incorporate single public algorithms, and offer a very cumbersome and simplistic approach.
 This reduces both speed and match accuracy greatly.